-New Orleans was also the site of the first major Mafia incident in this country.
+New Orleans was also the site of the first major Mafia incident in the USA.
 On October 15, 1890, New Orleans Police Superintendent David Hennessey was murdered execution-style.
 Hundreds of Sicilians were arrested, and 19 were eventually indicted for the murder.
 An acquittal generated rumors of widespread bribery and intimidated witnesses.
 Outraged citizens of New Orleans organized a lynch mob and killed 11 of the 19 defendants.
 Two were hanged, nine were shot, and the remaining eight escaped.

 The American Mafia has evolved over the years as various gangs assumed—and lost—dominance over the years: the Black Hand gangs around 1900; the Five Points Gang in the 1910s and ‘20s in New York City; Al Capone’s Syndicate in Chicago in the 1920s.
 By the end of the ‘20s, two primary factions had emerged, leading to a war for control of organized crime in New York City.

 The murder of faction leader Joseph Masseria brought an end to the gang warfare, and the two groups united to form the organization now dubbed La Cosa Nostra.
 It was not a peaceful beginning: Salvatore Maranzano, the first leader of La Cosa Nostra, was murdered within six months.